awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

      }
 ```

-When testing the permission using AWS CLI, you will need to add the required parameter using the `--server-side-encryption` parameter\.
+When testing the permission using the AWS CLI, you must add the required parameter using the `--server-side-encryption` parameter\.

 ```
 aws s3api put-object --bucket example1bucket --key HappyFace.jpg --body c:\HappyFace.jpg --server-side-encryption "AES256" --profile AccountBadmin